-- ♦ It ensures that they experience a realistic view of foster care and the needs of children in foster care and their families. - It assists them in understanding before being licensed: - The expectations and role of the foster parent. - The role of the child's worker. - The impact of fostering on their own family. - It prepares them for the challenges and stresses of fostering. - ♦ It aids them in the licensing process by exploring the various areas of foster family home care with other prospective foster parents. - ♦ It helps them make a more knowledgeable decision about pursuing licensing and identifying the types of children for whom they could provide care.
+- It ensures that they experience a realistic view of foster care and the needs of children in foster care and their families. - It assists them in understanding before being licensed: - The expectations and role of the foster parent. - The role of the child's worker. - The impact of fostering on their own family. - It prepares them for the challenges and stresses of fostering.

+- It aids them in the licensing process by exploring the various areas of foster family home care with other prospective foster parents. - It helps them make a more knowledgeable decision about pursuing licensing and identifying the types of children for whom they could provide care.

 Each individual foster parent shall complete six credit hours of pre-approved inservice training annually, before each renewal of a license.
-The first training cycle will be from the effective date of the license to 60 days before the expiration of the license.
-Subsequent training cycles will be from the last date of the previous training cycle to 60 days before the expiration of the license.
+The first licensing period will be from the effective date of the license to the date of expiration of the license.
+Subsequent licensing periods will be from the last date of the previous licensing period up to the expiration of the license.